Before an FTTx plan can be created with the help of the Design Wizard, various preliminary work is necessary:

 - Planning of central office / PoP

-- Planning of feeder trenches
+- Planning of feeder segments

 In addition, all required types/models should be defined before planning.
 This is made easier with the NET “Master data” tab.